zooko/hash-function-survey/preimage-attacks-color.rst

    actually implement.
 If the attacks have been secretly improved then it might be possible to violate this property.

+:o:`maybe`
+   There are no known attacks that are cheaper than brute force, but the hash output size is small enough that brute force might be feasible.

 :g:`yes`
    There is no known attack cheaper than brute force, and to pay for a brute force attack is far, far beyond the bounds of possibility for